 A mortgage is a type of loan that is used to purchase a property, such as a house or a piece of land.
 The property serves as collateral for the loan, which means that the lender can take possession of the property if the borrower is unable to repay the loan.

-The borrower, also known as the mortgagee, typically makes monthly payments to the lender, also known as the mortgage holder, which include both interest and principal payments.
+The borrower, also known as the mortgagee, typically makes monthly payments to the lender, also known as the mortgage holder, which includes both interest and principal payments.
 The interest is the cost of borrowing the money, while the principal is the amount of the loan that is being paid off.

 Mortgages typically have a long term, usually 15 or 30 years, and are secured by the property being purchased.
 They usually require a down payment, which is a percentage of the purchase price that the borrower must pay upfront.
 This is typically between 3-20% of the purchase price, depending on the lender and the type of mortgage.